manuGil/lecture-notes/git-notes.md

 #### a.
 Create conflict

 * [Instructor]: explains how to add collaborators to a repository in GitHub.
-He add helper as collaborator.
+He adds helper as collaborator.
-* [Helper]: pulls instructor repo; edits `count-lines.py` and modifies the print line as follows: `print(count, 'total lines in standard input)`.
+* [Helper]: pulls instructor's repo; edits `count-lines.py` and modifies the print line as follows: `print(count, 'total lines in standard input)`.
-* [Helper]: Add, commit and push changes to remote.
+* [Helper]: Adds, commits and pushes changes to remote.
 * [Instructor]: edits local `count-lines.py`; modifies the print line as follows: `print('We found', count, 'lines in standard input)` Add, commit and try to **pull**.

 #### b.
 Solve conflict